satisfy, a Python code which demonstrates, for a particular circuit, an exhaustive search for solutions of the circuit satisfy problem.

 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

-SATISFY is available in a C version and a C++ version and a FORTRAN77 version and a FORTRAN90 version and a MATLAB version and a Python version.
+satisfy is available in a C version and a C++ version and a FORTRAN90 version and a MATLAB version and a Python version.

-PARTITION_PROBLEM, a Python library which seeks solutions of the partition problem, splitting a set of integers into two subsets with equal sum.
+partition_problem, a Python code which seeks solutions of the partition problem, splitting a set of integers into two subsets with equal sum.

-SUBSET, a Python library which enumerates combinations, partitions, subsets, index sets, and other combinatorial objects.
+subset, a Python code which enumerates combinations, partitions, subsets, index sets, and other combinatorial objects.

-SUBSET_SUM, a Python library which seeks solutions of the subset sum problem.
+subset_sum, a Python code which seeks solutions of the subset sum problem.